 - High -- You exercise vigorously for 60 minutes or more at least four times a week.

-Next, find your activity factor by using the chart on the right.
+Next, find your activity factor by using the chart below.
 Look for the number where your activity level matches your weight status.
 Multiply this activity factor by your weight to estimate how many calories are needed to maintain your current weight.